sylvainmouquet/twindmerge/README.md

-# TWMerge
+# TWindMerge

-TWMerge is a utility for merging Tailwind CSS classes, keeping only the latest class when conflicts occur.
+TWindMerge is a utility for merging Tailwind CSS classes, keeping only the latest class when conflicts occur.

 ### Demonstration:

 ```typescript
 merge("text-gray-100 text-gray-50")
     -> "text-gray-50"